pattichis/ESTRELLA/README.md

 ## Contact information
-If you have any questions or need any more information about this project, feel free to contact any of the Co-PIs of the project:
+If you have any questions or need any more information about this project, feel free to contact any of the Co-PIs of the project!

 Marios S. Pattichis was the lead PI for the project.
 He is a Professor in the Department of Electrical and Computer Engineering at the University of New Mexico.